 Missing teeth affect a person’s appearance, the ability to speak and chew, and dental and overall health.
-Many people who have lost teeth would like new teeth that are attractive, natural and comfortable.
+Many people who have lost teeth desire new teeth that are attractive, natural and comfortable.
 Others, who have worn removable bridges or dentures, wish to have the security of fixed (stationary) teeth.
 Dental implants have made this possible.
-Over the last 20 years, dental implants have grown to be an effective and reliable means of replacing missing teeth and securing bridges and dentures.
+Over the last 30 years, dental implants have grown to be an effective and reliable means of replacing missing teeth and securing bridges and dentures.
 In expert hands, it is a highly successful technique that has improved the quality of life for many people.

 Anyone with a missing tooth can be considered for dental implants.
 Age is not a consideration in implants.
 They have been successfully placed in young people as well as persons of very advanced age.
 A thorough assessment is necessary before beginning the process.
 This will include a complete medical history, an exam, x-rays, impressions (molds) of the teeth and gums, and usually a CT scan (a three-dimensional computerized x-ray for precision placement of your implant).
-After a careful evaluation, Dr. Cirka or Dr. Brown (the gum doctor, or periodontist, we work with) will discuss the number and type of implants that would be best for your particular situation.
+After a careful evaluation, Dr. Cirka, Dr. Jeon, Dr. Ridge or Dr. Brown (the gum doctor, or periodontist, we work with) will discuss the number and type of implants that would be best for your particular situation.
 Options for tooth replacement other than implants will also be presented.

 All surgical procedures hold some potential for complications.
 Implant surgery is generally considered a minor procedure of relatively low risk.
 Minor complications may occur which require additional treatment to correct.

 Please contact us for any information you need in deciding about implants to replace missing teeth.
 We are here to help you.

 or contact us today for a free consultation with Dr. Cirka, Dr. Jeon, or Dr. Ridge in our Center City, Philadelphia office.